HyperNylium/Management_Panel/README.md

 ![powermode image](assets/Help/new_powermode_doc.png)

 - Can change the alpha value of the window (transparency).
 The default value is 1.0 (no transparency).\
-The minimum value is 0.4 (if you do put it at 0.0 then the app isn't visible anymore so limited it to 0.4).\
+The minimum value is 0.4 (if you do put it at 0.0 then the app isn't visible anymore so i limited it to 0.4).\
 The maximum value is 1.0 (no transparency).\
 You can change the value by going to the **Settings** tab and sliding the slider at the very bottom\
 of the screen to your liking